mishoo/UglifyJS/README.md

     // with array
     [firstSkill, ..., lastSkill] = skills;

-From Dart we took `cascade operator`:
+From Dart we have taken `cascade operator`:

 	document.querySelector("#myelement").style
 		..fontSize = "16px"
 		..color   =  "black";

-but we made some modification:
+but we have made some modification:

 	document.querySelector("#myelement")
 		..style: